kenxle/jupyter-plotly-xlsx-polar-graphing/README.md

 * By default, the excel file is in the same folder as the Jupyter Notebook file.
 You can change this using the variable `sdir` in the first code block.
 * By default, the sheets are named "Ratings" and "Overlays".
 The variables in the first code block named `sheet` allow you to control these.
 * The rating ranges default from 0-10.
 To change these, find the variables `rating_lower_range` and `rating_upper_range` in the first code block.
+* By default, plotly operates in offline mode.
+If you'd like to enable uploads, remove the line `init_notebook_mode(connected=True) #use plotly offline`.